TID-Lab/aggie/README.md

 ### Emails

+Email service is required to create new users.

 1. `fromEmail` is the email address from which system emails come.
 Also used for the default admin user.
 1. `email.from` is the address from which application emails will come
 1. `email.transport` is the set of parameters that will be passed to [NodeMailer](http://www.nodemailer.com).
 Valid transport method values are: 'SES', 'sendgrid' and 'SMTP'.